'Act as if what you do makes a difference. It does.'

 He didn't smile back.
-Of course he won't smile back, what did you expect?
+Of course he wouldn't smile back, what did you expect?

-Jess closed his eyes and rubbed his forehead with his thumb and forefinger in attempt to concentrate and connect the dots that could possibly lead her to his door.
+Jess closed his eyes and rubbed his forehead with his thumb and forefinger in attempt to concentrate and connect the dots that had possibly led her to his doorstep.

 'Lorelai shouldn't have told you,' he sighed and stepped aside so she could walk in.